George Morrison (1919–2000)

 2017

-The Beauty Speaks for Us, exhibition curated by Ann Marshall and guest curators, Carol Ann Mackay and Janis Lyon, opens at the Heard Museum Heard Museum, Phoenix, AZ (Feb 10–Mar 31).
+The exhibition Beauty Speaks for Us, curated by Ann Marshall and guest curators, Carol Ann Mackay and Janis Lyon, opens at the Heard Museum Heard Museum, Phoenix, Arizona (Feb 10–Mar 31).

-George Morrison in Focus, curated by Robert Cozzolino and Jill Alhberg Yohe, opens at the Minneapolis Institute of Art, Minnesota, (Oct 21, 2017–July 1, 2018).
+George Morrison in Focus, curated by Robert Cozzolino and Jill Ahlberg Yohe, opens at the Minneapolis Institute of Art, Minnesota, (Oct 21, 2017– July 1, 2018).

 2018

-Intersections: Contemporary Art from Minnesota Based Native Artists, opened at the Tweed Museum of Art, University of Minnesota-Duluth, Duluth MN (Oct 16, 2018–Aug 18, 2019).
-The exhibition was curated by Karissa White and included artwork by Frank Big Bear, David Bradley, Julie Buffalohed, Andrea Carlson, Jim Denomie, Patrick Desjarlait, John Feather, Carl Gawboy, Joe Geshick, George Morrison, Steve Premo, Karen Savage-Blue, Gordon Van Wert, Al Wadzinski, Star Wallowing Bull, Dyani White Hawk, Francis Yellow, and Leah Yellowbird.
+Intersections: Contemporary Art from Minnesota Based Native Artists, opens at the Tweed Museum of Art, University of Minnesota-Duluth, Duluth Minnesota (Oct 16, 2018–Aug 18, 2019).
+The exhibition curated by Karissa White includes artwork by Frank Big Bear, David Bradley, Julie Buffalohead, Andrea Carlson, Jim Denomie, Patrick Desjarlait, John Feather, Carl Gawboy, Joe Geshick, Steve Premo, Karen Savage-Blue, Gordon Van Wert, Al Wadzinski, Star Wallowing Bull, Dyani White Hawk, Francis Yellow, and Leah Yellowbird alongside Morrison.

 2019

-George Morrison opens at Bockley Gallery, Minneapolis MN (Sep 12–Oct 19).
+The exhibition George Morrison opens at Bockley Gallery, Minneapolis, Minnesota (Sep 12–Oct 19).

-Stretching the Canvas: Eight Decades of Native Painting, opens at the Smithsonian National Museum of the American Indian, New York City (Nov 16, 2019–Jan 2, 2022).
+The exhibition Stretching the Canvas: Eight Decades of Native Painting, opens at the Smithsonian National Museum of the American Indian, New York, NY (Nov 16, 2019–Jan 2, 2022).

 2020–Present